berarma/oversteer/README.md

 It's also possible to use it from the console.
 Type `oversteer --help` to see the command line help.

-It's possible to configure game launchers to run oversteer to load a profile or change settings so that it automatically configures the wheel when the game runs.
+You can configure game launchers to run oversteer to load a profile or change settings so that it automatically configures the wheel when the game runs.

 @Leillo1975 has kindly created a [video explaining the basics of Oversteer (Spanish)](https://www.youtube.com/watch?v=WdIV1FOkFsw).